CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Reset Nexus Session: Functionality added to settings dropdown.
 - **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets.
 Team state is client-side, can be persisted.

 ### 3.14.
+How to Play (`/how-to-play`)
+- **Description:** Displays the game rules.
+- **Functionality:**
+    - Fetches game rules from `docs/game-rules.md`.
+    - Renders the Markdown content with basic formatting (headings, paragraphs, horizontal rules).
+    - Accessible via a new "How to Play" tab in the sidebar.

+### 3.15.
 Terms of Service (`/terms`) & Privacy Policy (`/privacy`)
 - **Description:** Placeholder pages for legal documents.
 - **Functionality:** Display "Coming Soon" messages and basic placeholder information.

-### 3.15.
+### 3.16.
 Layout & General
 - **Sidebar:** Persistent sidebar with navigation links, collapsible on desktop, sheet-style on mobile.
 "Game Tools" items grouped.
 "Future Features" dropdown created for AI Item Generator and NPC Generator, which are now greyed out/disabled.
+"How to Play" link added.
 - **Toasts:** Used for user feedback on various actions.
 - **Theme:** Dark, horror-inspired theme defined in `globals.css`.